RyanAidilPratama/Rapid_Survey_Checker/README.md

 ````

+You can get your Google Service API KEY from [here](https://console.cloud.google.com)

 ## - Future
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.